 Make sure your education is clearly outlined, with any notable achievements or certifications highlighted.

 If you don’t have firsthand experience, certifications will put you ahead of anyone who hasn’t taken the time to secure them yet.
-Academic workload that reflects real-world case work or research should be discussed briefly, then prepared for presentation at the big interview.
+The academic workload that reflects real-world casework or research should be discussed briefly, then prepared for presentation at the big interview.